lemonde/sirius-import-article/README.md

 ### Author creation

-Execute the `createAuthor` mutation to create new author named "DHANUSH N".
+Execute the `createAuthor` mutation to create a new author named "DHANUSH N".

 ```graphql
 mutation CreateAuthor {